Bullet Journal Pros and Cons

 We all have different needs, lifestyles, and preferences, and the bullet journal accommodates for those elements in ways that traditional planners cannot.
 While the blank pages and new concepts may seem daunting at first, you’ll soon realize that its flexibility is what makes a bullet journal so effective and adaptable to your needs.
 You can set up pages for just about anything – tracking habits, logging meals, setting career-oriented goals, reflecting on your day, testing new stationery, compiling shows to binge-watch, and the list goes on and on.
 A bullet journal can address as many or as few aspects of your life as you need it to, and it can do so all in one place.

 Like with anything with lots of hype behind it, there’s plenty to love and hate about the bullet journal.
 Ultimately, it comes down to what you want out of a bullet journal and your willingness to set it up to meet those demands.
 It takes patience and practice to get accustomed to the bullet journal system and shape it into something that works uniquely for you.
-Just remember that it doesn’t have to measure up to what you see online to be one of the most important tools you own.
+Just remember that it doesn’t have to look like what you see online to be one of the most important tools you own.